across-suffolk/TwilightTimer/README.md

   * Run one-off jobs as tagged scheules (relayJob) and clear these jobs each time PHP is run.
   * Run schedules as multi-treaded.

-(b) SSH login needs to be secure - use SHA keys.
+2. SSH login needs to be secure - use SHA keys.

-(c) Script needs to auto run at boot.
+3. Script needs to auto run at boot.

-(d) Run script in the background.
+4. Run script in the background.

-(e) Need some method to stop the script and reset or shutdown the PiZ - short press or long press of button (GPIO).
+5. Need some method to stop the script and reset or shutdown the PiZ - short press or long press of button (GPIO).

-(f) May want LED indicators to show current settings and aid changing of settings - simple feedback and input.
+6. May want LED indicators to show current settings and aid changing of settings - simple feedback and input.